sinarueeger/ggGWAS/README.md

 The ggplot2 code should look ~ like this:

 `ggplot(data = gwas.summarystats) + geom_qqplot(aes(y = -log10(P)))`

+- implement a GWAS QQplot (representing how the P value distribution deviates from the uniform distribution under the null)
+- include correct labels (expected and observed)
+- make sure color, group, facetting all works
+- allow for the `raster` version (for faster plotting) and Pvalue thresholding (removing the high Pvalue SNPs from the plot)
+- if time: implement genomic inflation factor representation

 #### geom_manhattanplot
 Secondly, we want a [Manhattan plot](https://en.wikipedia.org/wiki/Manhattan_plot).